fhchl/Response/README.md

 [![codecov](https://codecov.io/gh/fhchl/Response/branch/master/graph/badge.svg)](https://codecov.io/gh/fhchl/Response)

-This module supplies the `Response` class: an abstraction of frequency and impulse responses and a set of handy methods their its processing.
+This module supplies the `Response` class: an abstraction of frequency and impulse responses and a set of handy methods for their processing.
 It implements a [fluent interface][1] for chaining the processing commands.

 Find the documentation [here][2] and the source code on [GitHub][3].